Oliver La Farge

 Oliver Hazard Perry La Farge II (December 19, 1901 – August 2, 1963) was an American writer and anthropologist.
-In 1925 he explored early Olmec sites in Mexico, and later studied additional sites in Central America and the American Southwest.
-He wrote more than 15 scholarly works on this work, mostly about Native American culture.
+In 1925, he surveyed many early Olmec sites in Mexico, and later studied additional sites in Central America and the American Southwest.
+He wrote more than 15 scholarly works on this topic, mostly about Native American cultures.

-In addition, he wrote several novels, Laughing Boy (1929), which won a Pulitzer Prize.
+In addition, he wrote several novels, one of which, Laughing Boy (1929), won a Pulitzer Prize.
 La Farge also wrote short stories, published in such prominent magazines as The New Yorker and Esquire.

-His more notable works, both fiction and non-fiction, emphasize Native American culture.
-He was most familiar with the Navajo people and had a speaking knowledge of their language.
+His more notable works, both fiction and non-fiction, emphasize Native American cultures.
+He was most familiar with the Navajo people and was fluent in their language.
 They gave him a Navajo name, 'Anast'harzi Nez', meaning "Tall Cliff-Dweller".

 Early life and education

 Oliver La Farge was born in New York City but grew up in Newport, Rhode Island.
 He was the son of Christopher Grant La Farge, a noted Beaux-Arts architect, and Florence Bayard Lockwood.
 His older brother Christopher La Farge became a writer and was a novelist.
 La Farge and his paternal uncle, architect Oliver H.P.
 La Farge, were both named for their great-great-grandfather Oliver Hazard Perry.

 La Farge received both his Bachelor of Arts degree (1924) and his master's degree (1929) from Harvard University.